brunoerg/mutation-core/README.md

 Does it make sense?
 Yes!
 See: https://github.com/trailofbits/necessist/blob/master/docs/Necessist%20Mutation%202024.pdf

 Of course, this is much simpler than necessist and focused on Bitcoin Core, but mutating tests really makes sense.
+By removing some statements and method calls, we can check whether the test passes and identify buggy tests.
+In our case, we will not touch any `wait_for`, `wait_until`, `send_and_ping`, `assert_*` and other verifications.

 See an example of the usage of this tool for `test/functional/p2p_compactblocks.py`.